Can Allergies Cause Sinus Infections?

 Postnasal drip

-Allergy medications, like ZYRTEC®, can help relieve your worst allergy symptoms, whether they’re from seasonal or year-round allergies.
-If you tend to suffer from nasal stuffiness (congestion) or sinus pressure from your allergies, ZYRTEC-D® may be an option for you.
+Allergy medications, like ZYRTEC®, can help relieve your worst allergy symptoms, such as sneezing, runny nose, itchy, watery eyes, and itching of the nose or throat.
+Whether they’re from seasonal or year-round allergies, if you tend to suffer from nasal stuffiness (congestion) or sinus pressure from your allergies, ZYRTEC-D® may be an option for you.
 Learn more about the ZYRTEC® family of products.

 Tips to Manage your Allergies